Launch With Us

 What's next?

-Once you’ve submitted your resume and your cover letter to student@latitude.eu, you enter in our hiring process
+Once you’ve submitted your application (resume + cover letter), you enter our hiring process.

 Apply for this position